 Rather cheekily, I’m squeezing in a second review – of a very different genre.
 We’ve often chatted in COMPAS about how the science fiction genre seems to have migration as one of its recurring themes.
 This is certainly the case in The Crossing.
 This starts with a sheriff in small-town Oregon having to deal with a tricky situation: during the night the local beach has filled with washed-ashore refugees seeking asylum from the mysterious Apex.
 At first, the locals think the asylum-seekers might be Russian.
 They’re not.
 These are Americans from 200 years in the future.
 Do not get too hooked.
 The second season was cancelled.

-While not specifically about migration, (no inter-planetary visa applications have been submitted) Arrival is about the complications of bridging the communication gap between very different societies.
-How do you say, “What is your purpose here on Earth?” to creatures that resemble oversized leather gloves, and who only converse through circular Rorschachian glyphs squirted out of their tentacles?
-Banks not only has to chat with these knuckly visitors but she must also pacify the antsy US army, who’d really prefer to give E.T. the ol’ Fourth of July; she must remain calm and focused while defending her methodology, to people who don’t want to listen or cooperate with her findings.
+While not specifically about migration (no inter-planetary visa applications have been submitted), Arrival is about the complications of bridging the communication gap between very different societies.
+How do you say, “What is your purpose here on Earth?” to creatures that resemble oversized leather gloves and who only converse through circular Rorschachian glyphs squirted out of their tentacles?
+Banks not only has to chat with these knuckly visitors, but she must also appease the antsy US army, who’d prefer to give E.T. the ol’ Fourth of July; she must remain calm and focused while defending her methodology to people who don’t want to listen or cooperate with her findings.
 It’s unlikely they read her latest Working Paper.

-On one level, the film is a moody and minimalist sci-fi flick, exploring issues of cross-cultural or -societal communication.
-On another, it is an elaborate parable of the obstacles of modern academic research, and the difficulties of communicating that research to policy makers and government bodies, the media and the wider public.
+On one level, the film is a moody and minimalist sci-fi flick exploring issues of cross-cultural or -societal communication.
+On the other hand, it is an elaborate parable of the obstacles of modern academic research and the difficulties of communicating that research to policymakers and government bodies, the media, and the wider public.

-Either way, the lesson is: whatever your research, make sure you include a comms strategy in your project from the start otherwise, like Louise, you might find yourself trying to explain your research while the world is literally on the brink of an inter-galactic incident.
+Either way, the lesson is: whatever your research, ensure you include a comms strategy in your project from the start; otherwise, like Louise, you might find yourself trying to explain your research while the world is literally on the brink of an intergalactic incident.